-The remuneration committee, which is expected to consist of Linda Myers, Robert Pickering, Sarah Ing, Madelyn Antoncic, Konstantin Graf von Schweinitz, Roger Nagioff and Henry Richards, will assist the board in determining the remuneration policy and practices of the Company for executive directors' remuneration and to design and determine the remuneration for the Chair of the board, executive directors and senior management.
-Linda Myers will serve as Chair of the committee.
+The remuneration committee, which consists of Linda Myers, Robert Pickering, Sarah Ing, Roger Nagioff and Henry Richards, assists the board in determining the remuneration policy and practices of the Company for executive directors' remuneration and to design and determine the remuneration for the Chair of the board, executive directors and senior management.
+Linda Myers serves as Chair of the remuneration committee.
 Under SEC and Nasdaq listing rules, there are heightened independence standards for members of the remuneration committee, including a prohibition against the receipt of any compensation from us other than standard director fees.
-Our board has determined that Linda Myers, Robert Pickering, Sarah Ing, Madelyn Antoncic and Konstantin Graf von Schweinitz each satisfies the heightened independence standards under SEC and Nasdaq listing rules.
+Our board has determined that Linda Myers, Robert Pickering and Sarah Ing each satisfies the heightened independence standards under SEC and Nasdaq listing rules.

-Upon the completion of this offering, the remuneration committee will be responsible for, among other things:
+The remuneration committee is responsible for, among other things:

-- · determining the policy for remuneration of our employees; - determining the total individual remuneration package of our executive directors, the Chair of the board and material risk takers for each year; - approving the strategic, risk and financial measures with respect to the compensation of our Chief Executive Officer; - overseeing the evaluation of our executive officers other than the Chief Executive Officer and, after considering such evaluation, to review and set, or make recommendations to the board regarding the remuneration of such executive officers; - · reviewing, approving and recommending to the board for approval as necessary, all aspects of our incentive plans; and - administering and overseeing our compliance with the compensation recovery policy.
+- · determining the policy for remuneration of our employees; - determining the total individual remuneration package of our executive directors, the Chair of the board and material risk takers for each year; - · approving the strategic, risk and financial measures with respect to the compensation of our Chief Executive Officer; - overseeing the evaluation of our executive officers other than the Chief Executive Officer and, after considering such evaluation, to review and set, or make recommendations to the board regarding the remuneration of such executive officers; - reviewing, approving and recommending to the board for approval as necessary, all aspects of our incentive plans; and - · administering and overseeing our compliance with the compensation recovery policy.